yangwao/slides/slides.md

 - KodaDot is a great example of how to build on Substrate

-- But to iterate fast we have sub-scaffold
+- To iterate fast we have sub-scaffold

 - Open-source, hackable frontend scaffolding